-You might think that she’s being too picky or not looking hard enough.
-But she has applied for everything from fast food to blueberry picking.
+You might think she’s being too picky or not looking hard enough.
+But she’s applied for everything from fast food to blueberry picking.
 And she’s not alone.
-Her friends are finding it equally difficult to find summer jobs.
-Jobs that they need to cover college expenses.
+Her friends are finding it just as difficult to find summer jobs — jobs they need to cover college expenses.

 Even when she uses our network of family and friends, our daughter is finding that employers don’t want to invest in short-term summer employees.
 It seems that we’re in a new era of the vanishing summer job.